ShahryarAbbasi/CheckUp/README.md

 # [CheckUp](https://checkupreact.herokuapp.com/)

 ## Overview
 CheckUp is an app targeted towards those who love pick up basketball.
 There has always been a chaotic element to pick up basketball and CheckUp is here to minimize that chaos.
-User's are able to start games, pick a location, time, and add players to the game's waitlist.
+Users are able to start games, pick a location, time, and add players to the game's waitlist.
 This will organize the runs in an efficient way, and allowing better use of time at the courts.

 ## Technologies Used
 * MongoDB